charmed-kubernetes/kubernetes-docs/pages/k8s/install-offline.md

 juju run-action --wait docker-registry/0 images
 ```

+## OS images

+Juju will require access to OS images to install on machines.
+This is usually handled
+by Juju in conjunction with the underlying cloud, and has no need of any user
+interaction.
+If you are using a private cloud which has not yet been configured for use
+with Juju or Ubuntu images, the following documentation may be useful.

+-  OpenStack image metadata [from Juju docs][simplestreams]
+-  Image metadata for MAAS [from the MAAS docs][maas-images]

+### LXD

+[LXD][] is a special case, as not only can Charmed Kubernetes be deployed entirely
+on LXD containers (See the [localhost documentation][]), but LXD is also used in other
+clouds to co-locate applications on a single machine.
+In both cases, the OS images need
+to be fetched from somewhere.
+This can be configured in various ways using LXD, either
+by pre-caching image files or pointing to an accessible repository.
+This is covered
+in detail in the [LXD image documentation][].

 ## Python packages and PyPI

 **Charmed Kubernetes** base charms all come with the pip wheels necessary.